HLR/DomiKnowS/docs/apis/sensor/PYTORCH.md

 - `context_helper`: The sensor-wise reference to the current processing `data_item` when it is called. *Do not count on this in case of multiprocessing scenario*.
 - `inputs`: The inputs that is needed for current `forword()` call, calculated and collected from `pres`.
 - `edges`: List of the pre-required edges' forward or backward property, which will be calculated automatically before invoking current sensor's `forward()`.
 - `label`: Whether this sensor is a label in the data, which should not be used in forward calculation of the model.
-Default: `False`.
 - `device`: An indicator of device to be used for this sensor.
-It can be an indicators to instantiate a `torch.device` (`str`, `int`), a `torch.` instance, or `'auto'` to try to use any available CUDA device and fall back to CPU automatically.
-Default: `'auto'`.
+It can be an indicators to instantiate a `torch.device` (`str`, `int`) or a `torch.device` instance.
 - `prop`: The `Property` that the current sensor is associated to.
 Raise `ValueError` if it is not associated to any `Property`.
 - `concept`: The `Concept` that the current sensor is associated to.
 Raise `ValueError` if it is not associated to any `Property` or `Concept`.